-As of 12/31/2023
+As of 6/30/2022

 Source: Loomis Sayles, eASE Analytics System (eV estment Alliance's Large Cap Growth Universe.
 Managers reporting net of fee returns are excluded).
 Annualized performance is calculated as the geometric mean of the product's returns with respect to one year.
 Returns are gross of management fees and net of trading costs.
 Median is the middle value for the observations as of the end of each period shown.
 Although we believe it is reliable, we cannot guarantee the accuracy of data from a third party source.
-This information cannot be copied, reproduced or redistributed in any form.
-The portfolio manager for the Growth Equity Strategies joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.
+This information cannot be copied or redistributed in any form.
+The Portfolio Manager for the Large Cap Growth Composite joined Loomis Sayles on May 19, 2010, and performance prior to that date was achieved at his prior firm.

-.
+Please see gross and net trailing returns shown above.
 For additional details, please see Composite gross and and net trailing returns shown in this paper.
-Past performance is no guarantee of future results.

-LARGE CAP GROWTH COMPOSITE INCEPTION (7/1/2006) THROUGH 12/31/2023
+LARGE CAP GROWTH COMPOSITE INCEPTION (7/1/2006) THROUGH 6/30/2022